Last updated: 18.02.2024

 The CO2 emission factor for the service

-The CO2 emission factor is a conversion factor used to show how climate efficient the transport is for a particular service and possibly also for a particular price vehicle type during that service.
+The CO2 emission factor is a conversion factor used to show the climate efficiency of transport operation for a particular service and, if applicable, also for a particular price vehicle type during provision of that service.
 The CO2 emission factor reflects how much of the transport operation is usually an empty run/pickup run for collection and how much is a shared load.

 Tip

-By default, the CO2 emission factor is 100% for all service types.
-So if you want a 100% CO2 emission factor, you don't need to make any adjustments.
+By default, the CO2 emission factor is 100% for all services.
+So, to have a 100% CO2 emission factor, no adjustments need to be made.

 Example